Is Charlotte a Growing Legal Market in 2026? Career Analysis

 Strategic Considerations for Your Move

 Your concern about career limitations is understandable but may be overstated.
-Charlotte's market has reached sufficient sophistication that complex, high-value work is increasingly handled locally rather than referred to New York or DC.
+Charlotte's market has reached sufficient sophistication that many observers note that more complex work is increasingly handled locally, though this varies by matter and firm.
 The quality and sophistication of legal work available in Charlotte has been increasing.

 However, consider timing your move strategically.
 Many firms tend to be more active in lateral recruiting in the first quarter, though timing can vary, and having established relationships or client connections in the Southeast can significantly strengthen your position.